mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 **signOrder**

-Waves Keeper's method for signing an order to the matcher.
+Neel Keeper's method for signing an order to the matcher.
 As input, it accepts an object similar to a transaction like this:

 ```